-Securitisation Regulation.

-The seller and the issuer will designate FCE as servicer to fulfil the applicable disclosure requirements set out in Article 7(1) of the Securitisation Regulation and the related regulatory technical standards adopted by the EU Commission, as well as under any associated ESMA guidelines, or the "Securitisation Regulation Disclosure Requirements".
-For more details about the servicer's reporting obligations in respect of the Securitisation Regulation, you should read "Reporting obligations of the Servicer - Securitisation Regulation".
+Pursuant to Article 22(5) of the Securitisation Regulation, FCE, the originator, is responsible for compliance with Article 7 of the Securitisation Regulation.
+Under the receivables sale agreement, the seller and the issuer will designate FCE, the originator, to fulfil the applicable disclosure requirements set out in Article 7(1) of the Securitisation Regulation and the related regulatory technical standards adopted by the EU Commission, as well as under any associated ESMA guidelines, or the "Securitisation Regulation Disclosure Requirements".
+FCE's obligations in respect of the Securitisation Regulation Disclosure Requirements are set out in the servicing agreement and will be performed by FCE in its capacity as servicer.